echo-air-model/echo-air-model.github.io/docs/acknowledgments.md

 * Justin Ward (Google): supported parallelization of main program
 * Amy Yao (UC Berkeley): undergraduate research assistant, code developer

-Additionally, we thank the California Office of Environmental Health Hazard Assessment (OEHHA) for funding this work.
+Additionally, we thank the California Office of Environmental Health Hazard Assessment (OEHHA) and Google.org for funding this work.

 If you have any questions related to ECHO-AIR, please contact echo.air.model@gmail.com.